 Ra/ μm | Surface Shape Feature | Examples of Processing Methods | |

-A surface obtained or maintained in its original state of supply with no removal of material | Forgings, castings, hot rolled profiles and other non-machined surfaces | ||
+A surface obtained or maintained in its original state with no removal of material | non-processed surfaces obtained by forgings, castings and hot rolling | ||

-50 | Rough surface | Knife marks are evident | Sawing, rough turning, rough milling, rough planing, drilling and processing with coarse file and rough grinding wheel |
+50 | Rough surface | Obvious knife marks | Sawing, rough turning, rough milling, rough planing, drilling and processing with coarse file and coarse grinding wheel |

-25 | Visible knife mark | ||
+25 | Visible knife marks | ||

 12.5 | Slight knife marks | ||

-6.3 | Semi-polished surface | Visible work mark | Cold drawing, fine turning, fine twisting, rough twisting, rough grinding, scraping, rough broach processing, etc |
+6.3 | Semi-polished surface | Visible work marks | Cold drawing, fine turning, fine twisting, rough twisting, rough grinding, scraping, rough broach processing, etc |

 3.2 | Slight machining marks | ||